 Discussion (~ 506 words, aiming 500)

-We integrated the high-dimensional brain genomic datasets of PsychENCODE and other projects from 1931 individuals, and developed this comprehensive resource consisting of various functional genomic elements for the adult brain.
+We integrated the high-dimensional brain genomic datasets of PsychENCODE and other projects from 1931 individuals, and developed a comprehensive resource consisting of various functional genomic elements for the adult brain.
 This resource serves as an important step in gaining biological insights from genomic functions and mechanisms in neuroscience.
 In particular, our comparative analyses found that these genomic elements significantly relate with the psychiatric disorders and other brain phenotypes including developmental stages [cap2].
-The neuroscientists can use this resource as a reference to compare with their data, generate hypotheses and help design experimental validations.
+Neuroscientists can use this resource as a reference to compare with their data, generate hypotheses and help design experimental validations.
 In addition, this resource is publicly available online and can be extendable and scalable to integrate additional data types and phenotypes in brain such as individual’s fMRI image features measuring functional neuro-connectivity to identify the associated genotypes such as image-QTLs (iQTLs) [xx].
 Also, it can incorporate with the neurodegenerative diseases like Alzheimer and Parkinson.

 Moreover, by combining the resource data, we built an integrative deep learning model, DSPN to reveal the interactions and mechanisms among various high-dimensional functional genomic elements from a number of directions between genotype and phenotype.
-In particular, this model also incorporates the derived data types into its hierarchical structure such as imputed gene regulatory networks and QTLs and provides the additional statistical powers to better predict phenotype.
-It is also available online as a general-purpose tool and enables quantitatively imputing missing transcriptional and epigenetic information for samples with genotypes only.
+In particular, this model also incorporates the derived data types into its hierarchical structure such as imputed gene regulatory networks and QTLs and provides the additional statistical power to better predict phenotype.
+It is available online as a general-purpose tool and enables quantitatively imputing missing transcriptional and epigenetic information for samples with genotypes only.
 Also, the model can be used to prediction the outcomes of in-silico perturbations; e.g., knocking down GRIN1 potentially breaks the excitatory and glutamatergic signaling pathways to likely affect schizophrenia.
 Furthermore, while providing better prediction, some model connections are deliberately set to be interpreted simplifications, such as gene regulatory networks, to make the model more interpretable and easier to use.
 Thus, another major goal of the model is to provide a compression of large functional genomic datasets for brain; e.g., XXX KB of model files vs. XXX TB of total resource data, beyond a purely predictive network from genotype to phenotype.

+# disc - dic2disc

+* single-cell

+- fundamental limitations

+- more cells

+* chromatin - pop.

+* sat.
+RNA-seq - ref. enhancers

+- new measurements

 The current single cell techniques suffer from the low capture efficiency, so remain challenging to reliably quantify the low-abundant transcripts/genes and interrogate the biological variations [refs].
 However, it is still worthwhile using the biomarker genes with strong expression signals in single cell to deconvolve the tissue gene expression data to find the cell fractions for individual tissues and relate to the individual phenotypes.
 With increasing amount of single cell data in near future, we could deconvolve the tissue data in the resource to find potential new cell types and obtain more complete cell populations.
 Furthermore, the limited amount of RNA molecules in single cell makes it even harder to capture the weak signals, which makes the data sensitive to technical noise.
 Thus, given that the RNA decaying issues in single cell RNA-seq, we could also relate this resource to recent in situ transcriptomic data such as the spatial gene expression by optogenetic techniques, and find the consistent expressed genes driving the brain phenotypes at the cellular and tissue levels.